Mist slate patterned wave curtains on patio doors in dining room

 Find out the easiest and fastest way to clean your curtains

-With the right care and maintenance you can keep your curtains looking as good as the day they was fitted.
+With the right care and maintenance you can keep your curtains looking as good as the day they were fitted.
 All our curtains are dry clean only, but there are other ways to keep your curtains looking great for longer.
 We’ve got some simple methods for regular cleaning plus expert advice on effective stain removal.

-Our handy guide covers how to:
+This handy guide for all our curtain types, including blackout, covers how to:

 - Clean your curtains regularly with a vacuum to avoid dust build up